IdentityModel/AuthorizationServer/README.md

 AuthorizationServer is the foundation for implementing application and API authorization.
 As a first step, we provide an implementation of the OAuth2 authorization framework.

+**Important** AuthorizationServer is not really maintained anymore - read [here](http://leastprivilege.com/2014/12/09/the-future-of-authorizationserver/) for details.

 ### Concepts